 The impact of functional medicine on patient-reported outcomes in inflammatory arthritis: a retrospective study.
 PLoS One.
 2020;15(10):e0240416. doi:10.1371/journal.pone.0240416.

 Websites of Interest

-The Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM) is a specialized accreditation agency recognized by the United States Department of Education (USDE).
+The Accreditation Commission for Acupuncture and Herbal Medicine (ACAOM) is a specialized accreditation agency recognized by the United States Department of Education (USDE).
 ACAOM is a 501 (c) (3) not for profit corporation, incorporated in the District of Columbia.
 National, regional, and specialized accreditors are reviewed by the USDE to ensure that the accrediting body meets specific standards established by Congress.

 The American Occupational Therapy Association (AOTA) is the national professional association established in 1917 to represent the interests and concerns of occupational therapy practitioners and students of occupational therapy and to improve the quality of occupational therapy services.